haydenzheng314/core-infra-dalian-onboarding/03-Git/git.md

 >If you want it to be available for every user in your system, use --system instead of --global.
 >Or you only want it to be available for the current repository, use --local.

+# 2. GitHub SSH Key

+Generate a new SSH key and add it to your GitHub account.

+Follow the first five steps in: https://docs.github.com/articles/generating-an-ssh-key/

-# 2. Git repository:
+# 3. Git repository:

 A Git repository is a virtual storage of your project.

-Usually we put repositories in /home/repo
+Usually we put it in /home/repo

-In terminal, create it and set its ownership.
+In terminal, create the directory and set its ownership.

 ```
 sudo mkdir /home/repo